Heading down the coast and looking for all the things to do in Anglesea, Australia?

 When looking for where to stay in Anglesea, there are a few different options.
 We recommend the top three below and you can pick one depending on whether you want the absolute best option, a family favourite or a budget choice.

 A 4-star beach aparthotel, the 29 air-conditioned apartments feature a kitchenette with refrigerator and microwave, cookware/dishes/utensils, iron and free WiFi.
-Comfortable beds, satellite tv and bathrooms with showers, help make your stay a home-from-home experience.
+Comfortable beds, satellite tv and bathrooms with showers, help make your stay a home-away-from-home experience.

 Choose from seven different room types, including spa suites featuring a luxurious spa bath, 1 or 2-bedroom suites, and exclusive 2-bedroom deluxe apartments – some on the waterfront directly overlooking the scenic Anglesea River – all with daily housekeeping and room service.